Textures

 You can make a totally custom material node tree if you want.
 All you need to do is add a single Texture Logic node to the graph, then link your material in the Rig Logic Instance outputs.

-With this set, now RigLogic will update the wrinkle map masks for you as the GUI control are evaluated.
+With this set, now RigLogic will update the wrinkle map masks for you as the GUI controls are evaluated.